Center for Judaic Studies

 .
 We also serve the broader community through many annual events and co-sponsored activities across Colorado.

 "Music & Hope: The Life of Alice Herz-Sommer" 14th Annual Fred Marcus Memorial Holocaust Lecture (Nov 6, 2016)

 [For more information on these and other events, see our full calendar.]

 CENTER FOR JUDAIC STUDIES SPOTLIGHT

 CJS honoring the memory of Sandy Vinnik...(read more)

 Click on the text to read more about CJS events and happenings!

 "The Second Jewish Revolt: The Bar Kokhba War, 132-136 C.E." by Dr. Menahem Mor now available through Brill Publishing!

 In May 2016, Brill released a long-anticipated volume by Dr. Menahem Mor, CJS Emeritus Schusterman Visiting Israeli Professor.
-Dr. Mor's work on the Bar Kokhba Revolt has intrigued members, friends, and colleagues of CJS for many years, and we are very excited to see his English volume in print!
+Dr. Mor's work on the Bar Kokhba Revolt has intrigued faculty, friends, and colleagues of CJS for many years, and we are very excited to see his English volume in print!

 Here is a description of Mor's new book, from the publisher: